1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 - [ ] Verify GDPR or other regulatory compliance (as applicable)
 - [ ] Audit logging and monitoring capabilities

-The following Incident Response Mechanism is optional but should be included in any mature security assessment.

 ### Incident Response Mechanism

 Incident Response Mechanism phase evaluates the organization's preparedness to handle security incidents affecting the application or system.
 The inadequacy in the incident response mechanism poses a moderate risk.
 Failure to effectively manage and respond to incidents could lead to data loss, reputational damage, and potential legal consequences.
 This includes reviewing the existing incident response plan, testing the readiness of the incident response team through simulations or tabletop exercises, and verifying the mechanisms for logging and alerting.
 The aim is to ensure that in the event of a security breach or other incident, the organization can effectively contain, eradicate, and recover from the impact while communicating transparently with affected parties.

 - [ ] Validate the existence of an incident response plan
 - [ ] Evaluate incident response team readiness via simulations or tabletop exercises

 ### Post-Assessment Phase

 The Post-Assessment Phase in a product security review involves synthesizing the findings, creating a comprehensive report, and developing a remediation plan to address identified vulnerabilities.
 Key stakeholders are consulted for feedback, and the final report often includes risk assessments and prioritized recommendations.
-This phase also includes tracking the implementation of remedial actions, and often culminates in a re-assessment to ensure that vulnerabilities have been effectively mitigated.
+This phase also includes tracking the implementation of remedial actions and often culminates in a re-assessment to ensure that vulnerabilities have been effectively mitigated.
 It serves as a wrap-up and follow-up stage, ensuring that insights from the assessment are actioned and lessons learned are documented for future evaluations.

 #### Reporting